-1.10.6.1 Speaker Connector
+1.10.3.1 Offboard Speaker Connector

-An offboard speaker can be installed on the motherboard as a manufacturing option.
 An offboard speaker can be connected to the motherboard at the front panel connector.
 The speaker (onboard or offboard) provides error beep code information during the POST in the event that the computer cannot use the video interface.
 The speaker is not connected to the audio subsystem and does not receive output from the audio subsystem.

-1.10.6.2 Reset Connector
+1.10.3.2 Reset Switch Connector